Steve Lombardozzi

-Stephen Paul Lombardozzi Sr. (born April 26, 1960) is an American former professional baseball player who was a second baseman for the Minnesota Twins and Houston Astros for six Major League Baseball seasons.
+Stephen Paul Lombardozzi Sr. (/lɒmbɑːrˈdoʊziː/ lom-bar-DOH-zee; born April 26, 1960) is an American former professional baseball player who was a second baseman for the Minnesota Twins and Houston Astros for six Major League Baseball seasons.
 As part of the Twins' world championship team in 1987, Lombardozzi hit .412 during the World Series and hit a home run in Game 1.

 Early life

 Lombardozzi was born in Malden, Massachusetts.
 He received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Jay Bergman's Florida Gators baseball team in 1980 and 1981, after attending Gulf Coast Community College in Panama City, Florida, where he played for Coach Bill Frazier in 1978 and 1979.
 In 1978, 1979, and 1980, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star in 1980.
 In 1981, he received first team All-Southeastern Conference (SEC) and SEC All-Tournament honors.